Zeralm/Final/Sent_Vent-final/Guide to seleCrawl.py .md

   -Ensure that every single tweet in scope is taken into account, in detriment of speed and memory.

-  -Ensure that no error returned by the intepreter interfieres with a correct functioning.
+  -Ensure that no error returned by the intepreter interfieres with a correct functioning (avoid data leaks and corruption).

   -Notify of errors using a Telegram bot and record them into errorLog.txt.